 - Defend against all vectors.
 Consider dedicated multi-vector DDoS protection using in-path mitigation, coupled with integrated threat intelligence, for the best accuracy.
 Include hybrid protection with a cloud-bursting service as an extra precaution to combat volumetric attacks.

 Businesses of all sizes need to be able to detect and mitigate DDoS attacks particularly 'multi-vector' ones that simultaneously attack the bandwidth, application and network layers.

-This is all the more important because we have all seen that major DDoS attacks are taking place – and growing exponentially in size.
-Not only are the implications of this profound but these attacks are leveraging botnets comprising hundreds of thousands of unsecured IoT devices.
+This is all the more important because, as mentioned earlier, we have all seen that major DDoS attacks are taking place – and growing exponentially in size.
+Not only are the implications of this profound but as I mentioned earlier these attacks are leveraging botnets comprising hundreds of thousands of unsecured IoT devices.

 With industry analysts expecting IoT usage to grow substantially the issue is coming into ever more sharper focus.
 Referring back to the Ponemon research, some of the main findings really bring to light the extent of the problem.
 From the research in which over 1000 IT and IT security practitioners in North America and EMEA participated, one of the most frightening takeaways was that organisations are highly concerned that they aren't able to detect and stop encrypted attacks, but aren't sure where to start or how best to defend their business.
 Clearly a lot needs to be done within the industry to protect against cyber-security threats.

 The one key thing that should be reflected from this is to not let your network remain unprotected against such attacks that are noticeably increasing and could end up being more costly for your business in the long run.

 Contributed by Duncan Hughes, systems engineering director, EMEA, A10 Networks